pmuens/awesome-serverless/README.md

 - [Serverless SQS worker](https://github.com/sbstjn/sqs-worker-serverless) - Example for SQS worker in AWS Lambda using Serverless.
 - [Serverlecs](https://github.com/tobyhede/serverlecs) - Deploys a set of applications to containers in an ECS cluster.
 - [Leto](https://github.com/helixone/leto-serverless) - Angular server(less) side rendering.
+- [Open bot](https://github.com/open-bot/open-bot) - An unoptionated bot driven by a configuration file in the repository.

 ## Related projects